Exploring the non-stationarity of coastal sea level probability distributions: Methodology

 \subsection{Statistical significance}

 The significance test is performed via the bootstrapping methodology \citep{Chernick}.
 For a given dataset (i.e., model's output or tide gauges), we consider the $j$-th time series, $x_{j}(t)$, and estimate the statistical significance of each coefficient $a_{i} = \frac{d m_{i}}{dt}$, $i \in [1,4]$.
 We do so by permuting (with replacement) $x_{j}(t)$ $B$ times and recomputing the slopes in moments $a_{i}$ at each iteration.
-We choose a value of $B = 1000$.
+We choose a value of $B = 1000$ and show the sensitivity of such a choice for one time series in Appendix \ref{app:balboa_record}, Figure \ref{fig:bootstrap_tests} (results do not change on average for randomly chosen time series).
 This method allows to construct a distribution approximating the null-distribution under the null hypothesis of stationarity.
 For this re-sampling approach we use block-bootstrapping, with blocks of one season to satisfy the assumption of statistical independence required in the bootstrapping test \citep{Chernick}.
 The robustness on this choice of block size is mentioned in Section \ref{sec:results} and detailed in the Appendix, Section \ref{app:long_records_tide_gauges}.
 The specific block-bootstrapping considered is the moving block-bootstrapping that allows for overlapping blocks as described in \cite{kunsch}.\\

 We consider the following two significance tests.

 \begin{enumerate}

 \item When dealing with one or few time series, we consider a two-tailed test and deem slopes as significant at level $\alpha$ if in the $(1- \frac{\alpha}{2}) \%$ (or $\frac{\alpha}{2} \%$) of the upper (or lower) tails of the bootstrapped distribution.
 We choose $\alpha = 0.05$ (i.e., $95\%$ significance level).